 The summer months are the hottest and busiest, which means the prices of everything from food to accommodation will be higher and you will need to fight through crowds to enjoy some of the sights in Istanbul.

 Winter is often wet and rainy (sometimes even snowy), so we generally wouldn’t visit Istanbul during that time.
-The prices are some of the lowest in the year though.
+The prices are some of the lowest of the year though.

-- Is 4 days enough in Istanbul?
-YES!!
+YES!
 4 days in Istanbul is the perfect amount of time.
-You will have enough time to visit the all the historial attractions, explore the quaint Asian side, and even sneak in a soothing hammam (Turkish bath)!
+You will have enough time to visit all the historical attractions, explore the quaint Asian side, and even sneak in a soothing hammam (Turkish bath)!

-- Can you visit Cappadocia from Istanbul?
-Because Cappaocia is an 8-hour ride away from Istanbul, it is not common to visit Cappadocia from Istanbul.
-People usually stay a few days there, enjoying some of the best attractions in Cappadocia, but there are two days one night tour from Istanbul to Cappadocia.
+Because Cappadocia is an 8-hour ride away from Istanbul, it is not common to visit Cappadocia from Istanbul.
+People usually stay a few days there, enjoying some of the best attractions in Cappadocia, but there are two days one night tours from Istanbul to Cappadocia.